Employment Contract Attorneys

 Salaried “Exempt” Employees

 A salaried employee may be “exempt” from many of the California Labor Code’s wage and hour laws.
-To be considered exempt, salaried employees must be paid at least double the minimum wage for a full-time (40-hour-a-week) employee.
+But, to be considered exempt, salaried employees must be paid at least double the minimum wage for a full-time (40-hour-week) employee.
 They must also perform “white collar” work.
 Examples of this include professional, clerical, administrative or executive duties.
-Salaried employees must also be allowed to exercise independent judgment in their work.
+You must also allow salaried employees to exercise independent judgment in their work.

 However, these are not the only rules, as the laws and regulations vary by industry.
-We can assist you in determining whether your salaried employees are considered “exempt” under California law.
-If an employee is truly “exempt,” this should be included in the employment agreement.
+Let us assist you in determining whether your salaried employees are considered “exempt” under California law.
+If an employee is truly “exempt,” be sure it’s included in the employment agreement.

 You may also want to include other provisions defining a salaried employee’s responsibilities to your company.
-Because exempt employees are not paid overtime like non-exempt, hourly employees, your employment contract should include a “best efforts” provision.
+Exempt employees are not paid overtime like non-exempt, hourly employees.
+Be sure your employment contract includes a “best efforts” provision.
 This would mean that the salaried employee must exert his or her “best efforts” in performing his or her work for the company.

 You will need to negotiate individualized employment agreements for company officers and other executive-level employees.
-Executives will likely not serve “at will,” and the circumstances under which they can be let go will need to be clearly defined.
-Likewise, most executive-level employees will want a guaranteed severance in the event their employment is terminated.
+Since most executives will likely not serve “at will,” you must clearly define the circumstances under which they can be let go.
+Most executive-level employees will want a guaranteed severance package, in the event their employment is terminated.
+You should also clearly list the scope of executives duties and responsibilities.

 Corporate officers act as agents and representatives of the company, and as such, owe fiduciary duties, which should be set out in the agreement.
 Likewise, if your company carries D&O (Directors & Officers) liability insurance, you should inform your executive officers of the nature of the coverage, either in the employment agreement or in a separate document.